Jimmy Carter Says He Would ‘Change Every Trump Policy’ If He Could Be President Again

-Former President Jimmy Carter isn’t holding back in his assessment of Donald Trump, saying this week that if he could somehow become president again he would reverse all the policies Trump has put in place since taking office.
+Former President Jimmy Carter isn’t holding back in his assessment of Donald Trump, saying this week that if he could somehow become president again, he would reverse all the policies Trump has put in place since taking office.

 Carter made the remark at Emory University, where he speaks each year to incoming students.
 The 93-year-old former president said he prays for Donald Trump regularly, though it didn’t appear to be working as Trump would “have to change a lot of things” if his prayers were answered.